-Francisation and Anglicisation; The Adaptation of Loanwords between French and English
+Francisation and Anglicisation: The Adaptation of Loanwords between French and English

-The file is availble here on zenodo
+The file is available here on Zenodo.

 Enjoy Reading This Article?